himanshukoul/Mess-E/README.md

 ## Setup

-1. For the website, open `web/index.html` or deploy to GitHub Pages.
+1. For the website, open `index.html` or deploy to GitHub Pages.
-2. For the chatbot backend, run `notebooks/DeployingChatBot.ipynb` on collab.
+2. For the chatbot backend, run `DeployingChatBot.ipynb` on collab.

 ## Notes